Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/RGB renderer/README.md

 ## How to use the sample

-Tap the toolbar button to change the settings for the rgb renderer.
+Tap the toolbar button to change the settings for the RGB renderer.
 You can change the stretch type and the parameters for each type.

 ## How it works